pja-santora/holo-and-veil-code-samples/README.md

 **MENU CONTROLLERS** <br />
 > [!NOTE]
 > _Most games need a series of accessible and useful menus and UIs.
-RPGs like Holo & Veil usually need a ton!_ <br />
+RPGs like Holo & Veil usually need a ton!_
-> _The code samples below are used throughout the thirty-plus menu architectures present in the game._ <br />
+> _The code samples below are used throughout the thirty-plus menu architectures present in the game._
 > _They allow navigation between menu options using inputs, like a control stick on a controller._

 > MenuControllerAdvanced.cs <br />